Online immigration status: eVisa

 • obtain a new valid eVisa share code (valid for 90 days)

-You can download or print a eVisa factsheet and carry this with you:
+You can download or print a eVisa factsheet for travel

 Document